WalletWasabi/WasabiDoc/docs/why-wasabi/AddressReuse.md

 #### Easy wallet clustering

-A Bitcoin address commits to the spending condition of this UTXO.
-For example, in Wasabi each address is a [native SegWit pay to witness public key hash P2WPKH](https://programmingblockchain.gitbook.io/programmingblockchain/other_types_of_ownership/p2wpkh_pay_to_witness_public_key_hash), meaning that this coin can only be spent with a single valid signature of the corresponding private key.
 If the an address is used more than once, it means that the same private key can spend all its coins.
 It is very easy to find all the UTXOs of an address, and thus to find out how many bitcoin the private key holds.